 Unlike most Muslim organizations, we believe in Public Islam, that is we do not act like a private club and set the rules as to who is a Muslim and who is not and pass judgments about others.

 This site is about Muslims and their civic responsibilities in creating a dignified religious, social and civic space for themselves in the community of faiths.
-We do not distinguish between a Sunni, Shia, Ahmadiyya, WD Muhammad, Ismaili, Bohra or the subsets of each group, all of them believe in God, the Prophet and the accountability of their actions, and whoever calls himself or herself a Muslim is a Muslim to us.
+We do not distinguish between a Sunni, Shia, Ahmadiyya, WD Muhammad, Ismaili, Bohra, or the subsets of each group, all of them believe in God, the Prophet, and the accountability of their actions, and whoever calls himself or herself a Muslim is a Muslim to us.
 Currently, we are blessed to have our Christian, Hindu, Jewish, Bahai, Sikh, and Buddhist friends among us to learn and share their perspectives.
 This is our world and our God collectively.

 We invite scholarly articles to be published here on all the topics.

-To be a Muslim is to be a peacemaker, one who seeks to mitigate conflicts and nurtures goodwill for peaceful co-existence of humanity.
+To be a Muslim is to be a peacemaker, one who seeks to mitigate conflicts and nurtures goodwill for the peaceful co-existence of humanity.

-The Creator wants nothing more than preserving the universe he created to be in balance and functioning cohesively, Qur’an 55:1-13.
+The Creator wants nothing more than to preserve the universe he created to be in balance and functioning cohesively Qur’an 55:1-13.
 Everything in nature is designed to run precisely like the planets and the seasons, however, humans were given the free will to figure out the balance and co-exist in harmony.
 Indeed, the freewill creates anomalies and conflicts, and it is up to humans to manage and preserve that elusive equilibrium.
 The world was created with a formula of 99% to 1% perfection and anomalies respectively, and that ratio will be there forever.
-(The % is our personal observation and not an empirical data).
+(The % is our personal observation and not empirical data).

 Prophet Muhammad (PBUH)